 Understanding subprocessors in simple terms

-A subprocessor is any third-party company that processes personal data on behalf of your organization.
-Think of it this way: if you're a data processor for your clients, and you engage another company to help with that processing, that company becomes your subprocessor.
+A subprocessor is any third-party entity that processes personal data on behalf of your organization.
+Think of it this way: if you’re a data processor for your clients, and you engage another company to help with that processing, that company becomes your subprocessor.
+While the term 'subprocessor' is not explicitly defined in GDPR, it is widely used in privacy frameworks to describe these third-party processors.

-The relationship creates a chain of responsibility.
-Your client (the data controller) trusts you to handle their data properly.
-When you pass some of that processing to a subprocessor, you're still responsible for ensuring compliance throughout the entire chain.
+The relationship is hierarchical: your client (the data controller) determines the purposes of data processing, you (the processor) handle the data, and subprocessors assist in specific tasks.
+The data controller trusts you to handle their data properly, and when you pass some of that processing to a subprocessor, you’re still responsible for ensuring compliance throughout the entire chain.

 The key distinction?
 The subprocessor must be processing data on your behalf - not just providing a general service your company uses.
 This nuance trips up many businesses.